 It was July 16, 1986 when Martha signed her contract with one of America's biggest mass-market retailers.
 History was made when Martha became the spokesperson for Kmart's line of housewares and it was likely the smartest business decision Martha ever made.
 The exposure Martha gained through her deal with Kmart was enormous, and it happened almost overnight: she was on the cover of the 1987 Kmart Holiday mailer, which went out to ten million American homes.
 She starred in over 43 Kmart television commercials, seen nationwide.
-Her name and face were shown in their print ads in leading national magazines and newspapers across the country.
+Her name and face were shown in Kmart's print ads in leading national magazines and newspapers across the country.
 Martha was, literally, everywhere.

 What is interesting about the Kmart deal is that Martha did not seek it out.
 Kmart came to her.
 It was a retail consultant named Barbara Loren-Snyder who first reached out to Martha on behalf of Kmart.
 In her search for a female spokesperson for the company's home line, she could think of no one better than Martha, a former caterer who had by now published several books about entertaining, cooking and gardening.

 The role was initially designed to have Martha act as the face and image of Kmart's home line, which at the time consisted of little more than cheap pots and pans, sad looking aprons and tablecloths stacked into a section of the store known as the "Kitchen Korner."
-Martha's job did not require her to become involved in the actual design of the merchandise, just to consult on various concepts and proposals to help revitalize the home division.
+Martha's job did not require her to become involved in the actual design of the merchandise, just to consult on various concepts and proposals to help revitalize the home division and subsequently to help advertise it.
 Since the new products would bear her name, however, Martha wanted to ensure a high level of taste and quality.
 It was not always an amicable relationship as Martha struggled to find a voice behind the scenes and become involved with the design of the merchandise.
 As always, she took the job very seriously and recognized that if her name was going to be attached to something, it had better be good.

 Martha took every design detail into consideration, from the product itself to how it was packaged and displayed in the stores.

-In 1998, Martha's contract with Kmart was renegotiated and Martha's new company, Martha Stewart Living Omnimedia, would oversee the design concepts of the Martha Stewart Kmart line.
+In 1998, Martha's contract with Kmart was renegotiated and Martha's new company, Martha Stewart Living Omnimedia, would oversee the design concepts of the Martha Stewart Kmart products.
 Martha had by now assembled her own team of merchandise designers who oversaw the development of the products at Kmart.
 The line was now called Martha Stewart Everyday (sounds almost like a prescription!) and it became the best-selling product line Kmart had ever seen.
 With dinnerware, glassware, bakeware, bath and bed linens, paint, garden furniture, holiday decor and more, the Martha Stewart Everyday collection covered all the bases.
 And consumers flocked to it.
 Kmart saw an influx of customers who had never even considered entering its doors prior to Martha's involvement.